frenchy64/fully-satisfies/README.md

 ## Thanks

-Thanks [Wanderson Ferreira](https://github.com/wandersoncferreira) for the idea and name.
-My initial stance that this was impossible to implement quickly proved to be incorrect after Wanderson's asked the right questions and decompiled some bytecode.
+Thanks [Wanderson Ferreira](https://github.com/wandersoncferreira) for the idea of `fully-satisfies?` and its name.
+My initial stance that `fully-satisifes?` was impossible to implement quickly proved to be incorrect after Wanderson's asked the right questions and decompiled some bytecode.

-Wanderson and [Mark Herman, II](https://github.com/turbodog99) also helped improve early iterations.
+Wanderson and [Mark Herman, II](https://github.com/turbodog99) also helped improve early iterations of `fully-satisfies?`.

 ## Related work